Women's History Month teaching guide blog graphic header

 If you’re more interested in developing your own lesson plan, Lakeshore Learning’s free resources page is for you.
 Download calendars, lesson planners, flashcard templates, and more all for free.

 You can use these free templates to help craft your own teaching plan for Women’s History Month.
-This is the perfect way to structure a lesson around a specific individual or event that resonates with you, but doesn’t already have a place in existing teaching resources.
+This is the perfect way to structure a lesson around a specific individual or event that resonates with you but doesn’t already have a place in existing teaching resources.

 History Timeline

 This one resource comes from history.com and provides a thorough timeline of modern women’s history, including important dates and figures for Women’s History Month.
-This timeline makes a good jumping-off point for learning more about historical events and figures.
+This timeline makes a good jumping-off point for learning about historical events and figures.

 President’s Report - Women In America

-While this report is a few years old now (published originally in 2011), it’s an amazing look at data gathered by the US government about women and their role in America.
+While this report is a few years old (published in 2011), it’s an amazing look at data gathered by the US government about women and their role in America.
 While the report is a little dense for younger learners, using this report as a study guide or reading material for older students is a great idea.

 Books For Kids